-The One-Call system will notify the operators of underground facilities to markout your planned activity.
-You must wait three business days for your mark out and not more than 10 days before you start your project.
-Your notification is good for 45 business days.
-The person/company doing the excavation is required to call the Center.
-The information needed to process your request is as follows: Name, address, the dig address and the nearest intersection, how deep you are digging, the type of work and where you need the property marked out.
+The one call system will notify the operators of underground facilities to markout your planned activity.
+You must wait three business days for your mark out and not more than ten days before you start your project.
+Your notification is suitable for 45 business days.
+The person/company doing the excavation is required to call the center.
+The information needed to process your request is as follows: Name, address, the dig address and the nearest intersection, how deep you are digging, the type of work, and where you need the property marked out.
 You cannot work outside the scope of work stated on your request.
 You must hand dig within 2 feet of markouts before using mechanized equipment.
 Be sure to have this information available when you call the Center.
 You will receive a ticket number, which you should keep until your project is safely completed.

-The One Call Center is not responsible for the markouts.
-If you should find that your property has been marked, it means that someone has requested that utilities markout in your area.
-This is done for your safety.
+The one call center is not responsible for markouts.
+If you should find that your property is marked, it means that someone has requested that utility markout in your area to ensure your safety.

-For your information the color code markings for utilities are: Red-electric; yellow-gas, oil, dangerous materials, product & steam lines; Orange-CATV communication; Blue-water; Green-sewer; White-proposed excavation.
+For your reference, the color code markings for utilities are: Red (electric); yellow (gas, oil, dangerous materials, product and steam lines); Orange (CATV communication); Blue (water); Green (sewer); White (proposed excavation).

 Here’s How It Works:

 - Always call the one call center before digging within the required time frame at 1-800-272-1000 or 811.

 - Be ready with all-important information: the municipality, street address, extent of work, caller’s name, contact person name, address and phone numbers.

 - Wait for the site to be marked.
 Marking can be in colored paint, flags or stakes.